Updated: Sep 11

 If I have back pain it does NOT mean I will always have it

 A high percentage of people with back pain make a very good recovery with the right treatment and although there may be instances where the issue reoccurs later in life – these instances are not serious.
-Only a small percentage of people may develop long standing problems later in life.
-If anything, people tend to become more aware of the signs of tightness and are able to get on top of it before big flare ups.
+Only a small percentage of people may develop long-standing problems later in life.
+If anything, people tend to become more aware of the signs of tightness and can get on top of it before big flare-ups.

 Osteopathy does not hurt